saf59/rooms/README.md

 ## Prerequisites
-   Outlook 2016 or later on Windows (connected to an Office 365 account) or Outlook on the web
+   Outlook 2016 or later on Windows (connected to an Office 365 account) or Outlook on the web.
+   The application must work on https, and therefore must be hosted for example on [Google cloud] (https://console.cloud.google.com)
 ## Project setup
 ```
 git clone https://github.com/saf59/rooms